ncoghlan/misc/notes/python3/questions_and_answers.rst

 general implicit call syntax to Python 3.5 (or later).
-While such a PEP would need to address the ambiguity problems noted on the tracker issues (likely by restricting the form of the expression used in an implicit call to exclude binary operators), it's notable that the popular IPython interactive interpreter already provides this kind of implicit "autocall" behaviour by default, and many other languages provide a similar "no parentheses, parameters as suffix" syntax for statements that consist of
+While such a PEP would need to address the ambiguity problems noted on the tracker issues (likely by restricting the form of the expression used in an implicit call to only permit unqualified names), it's notable that the popular IPython interactive interpreter already provides this kind of implicit "autocall" behaviour by default, and many other languages provide a similar "no parentheses, parameters as suffix" syntax for statements that consist of